-Example 3 Strengths Our company has an established customer base and a growing reputation.
-2. Our business is currently economically viable and profitable.
-3. We now have an established group of salespeople, commit- ted to our products and experienced with the products and with selling them.
-Our new wireless data collector, soon to be released on the market, is in an exciting area.
-Weaknesses 1.
-Income is still too low to enable research and development into new areas related to our business.
-2. The products to date have been marketed solely for industri- al needs and we have not explored other potential markets.
-3 Some products have low sales
+Strengths

-3. Some products have low sales.
+- 1 Our company has an established customer base and a growing reputation. - 2 Our business is currently economically viable and profitable. - 3 We now have an established group of salespeople, committed to our products and experienced with the products and with selling them. - 4 Our new wireless data collector, soon to be released on the market, is in an exciting area.

-The process of developing new products or improving existing products is lengthy, and we do not respond to customer requests quickly enough at present.
+Weaknesses

-- 5. Some products are now dated. - 6.
-Our unrelated product lines hinder sales. - It is difficult to recruit industrial design personnel with appropriate skills and knowledge of our specialised needs.
+- 1 Income is still too low to enable research and development into new areas related to our business. - 2 The products to date have been marketed solely for industrial needs and we have not explored other potential markets. - 3 Some products have low sales. - 4 The process of developing new products or improving existing products is lengthy, and we do not respond to customer requests quickly enough at present. - 5 Some products are now dated. - 6 Our unrelated product lines hinder sales. - 7 It is difficult to recruit industrial design personnel with appropriate skills and knowledge of our specialised needs.